GobblesGobbles

 Sources: Yahoo Sports NBA ยท CBS Sports NBA

-The noise inside Target Center was built to break young teams.
-It didn't work.
-Victor Wembanyama delivered 39 points, 15 rebounds, and five blocks as San Antonio escaped with a 115-108 Game 3 victory over the Timberwolves, taking control of the Western Conference semifinal series.
+The noise inside Target Center swelled with every passing minute Friday night, the kind of playoff atmosphere designed to rattle inexperienced teams.
+It didn't rattle Victor Wembanyama.
+He delivered 39 points, 15 rebounds, and five blocks as San Antonio escaped with a 115-108 Game 3 victory over the Timberwolves, taking control of the Western Conference semifinal series.
 The Spurs are now two wins away from the Western Conference Finals.

 Source: Yahoo Sports NBA